natsuhiko/rasqual/README.md

 ### Multithreading

 RASQUAL is now multithreaded in order to speed up execution times, which requires the **pthread** library.
 You just need to specify the additional option **--n-thereads** to use this function.
-Using the above example, you can use the following commands to map expression QTLs with 10 threads:
+Using the above example, you can use the following commands to map the eQTL with 10 threads:

-    # make sure tabix is installed in your environment
-    cd $RASQUALDIR
     tabix data/chr11.gz 11:2315000-2340000 | bin/rasqual -y data/Y.bin -k data/K.bin -n 24 -j 1 -l 409 -m 63 \
         -s 2316875,2320655,2321750,2321914,2324112 -e 2319151,2320937,2321843,2323290,2324279 \
         -t -f C11orf21 -z --n-threads 10

+### Filters for fSNPs

+To maximize power to detect QTLs, RASQUAL uses all fSNPs with MAF>0.0, pHWE>0.0 and imputation quality score RSQ>0.0.
+However, RASQUAL takes ages to map QTLs with a number of fSNPs in a feature (e.g., long genes).
+Therefore you may want to reduce the number of fSNPs with additional filters.
+We introduced a new option **--minor-allele-frequency-fsnp**, **--imputation-quality--fsnp** and **--hardy-weinberg-pvalue-fsnp** to discard some of fSNPs.

 ## Warnings